6 Easy Ways to Lower Cholesterol Naturally

 Consuming healthy, complex carbohydrates is a great way to lower your cholesterol naturally.
 Soluble fiber is only found in carbohydrate foods like whole grains, fruit and starchy veggies, and it plays a major role in removing cholesterol from the body.

 You may think of saturated fat and trans fat as bad for your cholesterol but not all fats are bad.
-Some fats actually show to lower them.
+Some fats actually have been shown to lower them.
 Consuming more omega-3 fats found in fatty fish and flaxseed improves your "good" HDL cholesterol levels, which help prevent plaque build-up.

-Poly- and monounsaturated fats found in plant foods like avocados and nuts actually reduce the "bad" cholesterol in your body.
+Poly- and monounsaturated fats found in plant foods like avocados and nuts can also help reduce the "bad" cholesterol in your body.
 Plus, these foods also come packaged with fiber, antioxidants and phytosterols, which all assist in lowering cholesterol and protecting the body from inflammation.

 Your level of physical activity can actually have a huge impact on your cholesterol readings.
 One major review of related studies from the UKActive Research Institute found depending on the intensity of exercise, you can both raise "good" cholesterol and lower "bad" cholesterol.